A Day in the Life of a Field Worker

 - Predict and protect against emerging risks.

-- Lower insurance and workers compensation costs.
+- Lower insurance and workers’ compensation costs.

 Change Management and your Health and Safety Program

-At Field Safe, we conduct a review of these for each client prior to implementing any products.
+At Field Safe, we review these for each client prior to implementing any products.
 This review inevitably uncovers opportunities to implement change management initiatives to create smarter, more effective workflows.
 Forms consolidation is a common improvement.
 For one client, new workflows led to a reduction in required forms by almost half.
 Another cites a savings of over 1100 completion hours per year for each of its 30 forms.
 And another has reduced revenue leakage by introducing new workflows that allow it to digitally understand well production and deploy maintenance teams more optimally.